pi-47-united-fox/e-commerce-cms/server/api_todo.md

 - Response(200)
 {
-    "message": "Delete success"
+    "message": "Product has been successfully deleted."
 }

-- Response (404 - Not Found)
+- Response (404 - Not Authorized)
 {
-  "message": "Data Not Found"
-}

-- Response (500 - Internal Server Error)
-{
-  "message": "Something wrong with the server"
+  "message": "You do not have an access"
 }

 ## PUT /products/:id